-Introduction to programming: design and correctness of algorithms and data structures; programming in a higher level algorithmic language which provides simple, high level program control and data structuring facilities.
-Using computers: introduction to computing machinery, operating systems, command languages, and use of computer terminals.
-Applications: introduction to some of the application packages that are generally available on computing systems (eg inquiry, statistics, linear programming and text formatting packages).
+Introduction to programming: design and correctness of algorithms and data structures; programming in a high level algorithmic language which provides simple, high level program control and data structuring facilities.
+Problem solving: basic ideas of problem solving; introduction to abstract structures used for computing solutions to problems.
+Elementary logic, history of computing, computing machinery.

-6.613 Computer Organization and Design S1 L2T3
+6.613 Computer Organization and Design S2 L2T3

-Prerequisites: 6.631 or 6.021E, 6.021D or 6.620.
-Excluded: 6.612.
+Prerequisites: 6.631 or 6.021E, 6.021D or 6.620 or 6.621.
+Excluded: 6.0318.